xavhm/Nuxt-Blog/README.md

 ### User Stories

 A user can access a list of articles. </br>
+A user can access a read a specific article. </br>
-A user registered as admin can add/edit a new blog post. </br>
+A user registered as admin can add/edit a blog post. </br>

 ### Practiced Concepts